GallowayLabMIT/protocols/docs/bootcamp/iap/the_shell.rst

 After downloading this `zip file <../../_static/iap_files/shell_exercise.zip>`__, unzip it **without looking inside the ``content`` directory!** Then, open up a terminal and get started!
 For some of the file manipulation tasks, there is a helper Python script that can check if you have correctly completed parts of the exercise.
+Run it with ``python check.py``.

 .. admonition:: Exercise